+Turning to your viewers can be a solid strategy for how to make money on YouTube.
 Just like Super Chat and Super Stickers, Super Thanks is also a way for fans to “tip” their favorite YouTube video creators and another way for YouTubers to monetize their content.
 However, viewers can use the feature on videos that have been uploaded rather than live streamed.

-#5 The YouTube Shorts Fund
+#5 Make YouTube Shorts

-#6 YouTube Premium
+#6 How to Make Money on YouTube Premium

 #7 Channel Memberships